 Or, a tester looks extremely used, but nor abused.
 Specially around the leakage switch, it is very much used.
 Though this doesn't look nice, but it may be a very good sign.
 Obviously it was used if for decades by somebody, and he had reason to keep on using, and using it.

 Take only a tester that is guaranteed to be OK

-and ideally it was used by the seller itself.
+Ideally it was used by the seller itself.
 It won't be cheap, and still the seller knows better than you why he sells it, but you get at least a basically working tester.
 Sorry for the lecturing, but i know this from the many requests from people who bought their broken testers on Ebay.

 SO WHERE DO I GET MY TUBE TESTERS FROM?